-In particular, it is worthwhile to notice that $\mathcal{T} \models^e A$ and $\mathcal{T} \models A$ are classically equivalent since, up to logical equivalence, \models^e only differs from \models by an extra quantification over the degenerate always-true model.
+In particular, it is worthwhile to notice that $\mathcal{T} \models^{e} A$ and $\mathcal{T} \models A$ are classically equivalent since, up to logical equivalence, \models^{e} only differs from \models by an extra quantification over the degenerate always-true model.
 Hence C1 and C1', as well as S1 and S1', are classically equivalent too.
-But C1' as well as S1' are intuitionistically provable for recursively enumerable theories, while C1 and S1, even for recursively enumerable theories, would require Markov's principle 19.
+But C1' as well as S1' are intuitionistically provable for recursively enumerable theories, while C1 and S1, even for recursively enumerable theories, would require Markov's principle20.

 Let us conclude this section by considering C3 and S3.
 These statements are not intuitionistically provable: if they were, provability could be decided.
 This does not mean however that we cannot compute with C3 and S3.
-Classical logic is computational (see e.g. [71]), but for an evaluation to be possible, an interaction with a proof of a statement which uses C3 or S3 is needed.
+Classical logic is computational (see e.g. [72]), but for an evaluation to be possible, an interaction with a proof of a statement which uses C3 or S3 is needed.
 The formalisation by Blanchette, Popescu and Traytel [12] might be a good starting point to analyse the proof but we will not explore this further here.

 1.8.
 Chronology and recent related works.
-The extraction of a computational content from Henkin's proof was obtained by the authors from an analysis of the formalisation [49] in the Coq proof assistant [17] of Henkin's proof.
+The extraction of a computational content from Henkin's proof was obtained by the authors from an analysis of the formalisation [50] in the Coq proof assistant [17] of Henkin's proof.
 It was first presented at the TYPES conference in Warsaw, 2010.
 The paper was essentially written in 2013 but it remained in draft and unstable form until 2016.
 A non-peer-reviewed version was made publicly available on the web page of the first author late 2016 and slightly updated in 2019.
-Our constructive presentation of Henkin's proof inspired Forster, Kirst and Wehr to formalise the completeness theorem in the intuitionistic setting of Coq [27, 28].
-This urged us to polish the paper one step further and to submit it for publication.
+Our constructive presentation of Henkin's proof inspired Forster, Kirst and Wehr to formalise the completeness theorem in the intuitionistic setting of Coq [28, 29].
+This encouraged us in 2022 to polish the paper one step further with the objective of a submission.